Peach016/HexEditor/README.md

 save - convert all values from list to bytes, and save this bytes to file

 exit - exit from program

+### Information

+For work HexEditor, need [Separation](https://github.com/Peach016/Separation).

+HexEditor and Separation must be a one folder.